-Fundraising best practices become best practices because they've been proven to raise funds.
+The way to increase direct mail fundraising is to review the best practices that have been proven to raise funds.
 At the sixth annual Bridge to Integrated Marketing and Fundraising Conference held in National Harbor, Md., two fundraising professionals shared 11 best practices and discussed how implementing them helped the Coast Guard Foundation (CGF) and Lighthouse International achieve tremendous results.

 Here are those 11 tactics that Bradley Sisley, chief operating officer at the Coast Guard Foundation, and Andrew Laudano, account director at LW Robbins, provided in their session, “7 Proven Strategies for Jump-Starting a Small Fundraising Program,” — plus four bonus tips — and what they helped CGF and Lighthouse International accomplish.

 Increase Direct Mail Fundraising with these best practices: